Close

 Easy

-My first thought as I stepped onto Cheung Chau was, “Why haven’t I been here before?”
-A stunning island with a quaint village feel, this is another great day out to relax away from city life – you’ll feel you’ve come away on holiday in the half hour it takes to get from Central Pier to the Island.
-The cycling here is just as relaxed and a seaside cycling path runs along the west of the island.
-If you’re looking for something a bit more strenuous get out of the village and do a full tour of the island, or head to Cheung Po Tsai’s cave on the south of the island.
+A stunning island with a quaint village feel, this is another great day out to relax away from city life.
+The sea-adjacent cycling path here runs along the west of the island.
+If you’re looking for something a bit more strenuous, get out of the village and do a full tour of the island, or make your way to Cheung Po Tsai’s cave on the south of the island.
+You can find bike rentals right by the seafood restaurants.

 Distance: Variable